 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Representing and manipulating data in computers

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Computing courses or view the range of currently available OU Computing courses.

 Copyright & revisions